WHO WE ARE

 We offer pre-school (from gr 0000), primary school and high school classes up to Gr 8 (in 2017), as well as aftercare and holiday care.
 We will offer up to Gr 12 by 2021.

 We provide a broad, in-depth, experiential curriculum, that achieves the outcomes as prescribed by the GED CAPS curriculum.
 Our primary school curriculum encourages free thinking and is aligned with the Cambridge Curriculum to prepare a child for a shift to the Cambridge curriculum in Grade 10.

 Our intra and extra curricular activities include sports, drama, arts, dance, organic gardening, outings, cultural activities, as well as community outreach to those less fortunate.

 Our relationships extend beyond our borders, into the community at large.
-We would like to build networks with other schools and tosupport and enrich our community.
-We would like children from all walks of life, to have the opportunity to experience our schooling environment.
+We would like to build networks with other schools and to support and enrich our community.
+It is our goal for children from all walks of life to have the opportunity to experience our schooling environment.
 We have a dream to have 25% of each class sponsored, to allow children from impoverished communities, or children from single parent families, to attend Natural Dynamix and ultimately influence their communities to a more conscious way.